DavidVujic/python-polylith-docs/docs/setup.md

 `--theme` the structure of the workspace, `loose` is the recommended structure for Python.

 #### Edit the project configuration
+The recommended build backend for `uv` is Hatch.
+This is because of the very useful build hook support.
-Make sure that the build backend for `uv` is set to Hatch, having this section in the `pyproject.toml`:
+Make sure to add this section, if not already added, in the `pyproject.toml`:

 ``` toml
 [build-system]